-- the technical feasibility of completing the intangible asset so that it will be available for use or sale; - the intention to complete the intangible asset and use or sell it; - the ability to use or sell the intangible asset; - how the intangible asset will generate probable future economic benefits; - the availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible assets; and - the ability to measure reliably the expenditure attributable to the intangible asset during its development.
+Research costs are expensed as incurred.
+Deferred development costs arising from development expenditures on an individual project are recognised as an intangible asset when the Group can demonstrate the technical feasibility of completing the intangible asset so that it will be available for use or sale, its intention to complete and its ability to use or sell the asset, how the asset will generate future economic benefits, the availability of resources to complete and the ability to measure reliably the expenditures during the development.